Duet3D/wiki-content/User_manual/Connecting_hardware/IO_CNC_Pendant.md

 * One wired CNC pendant similar to the image above.
 These are available in 4-axis versions (illustrated) and 6 axis versions (with the axis selector switch having additional position 5 and 6).
 Either will work.
 * One Arduino Pro Micro (5V/16MHz version), Micro or Nano (Pro Micro preferred)
   Note: the Pro Micro is not an official Arduino board.
 It was developed by Sparkfun, and clones are available from most electronics vendors.
 It is supported by the Arduino IDE.
-* One 10K wire-ended resistor
+* One 10K wire-ended resistor (optional if the pendant will be used only with a Duet 3 board)
-* One 6.8K wire-ended resistor
+* One 6.8K wire-ended resistor (optional if the pendant will be used only with a Duet 3 board)
 * 4-core unshielded cable, as long as you want.
 You could instead re-use the 18- or 20-core cable that comes with the pendant, but the 4-core cable is thinner.
 If you do not need the PanelDue pass through feature, then 3-core cable is sufficient.
 * 4- or 5- way Molex KK connector shell and crimp pins to plug into the PanelDue port of the Duet (you should have received some of these with your Duet)
 * Small cable ties